 ZOO 155 Biology of Human Sexuality and Reproduction.
 3 cr.
-This course will deal with the biological aspects of human sexuality and reproduction.
-The student will learn how the human body functions to perpetuate itself as part of the next generation.
+This course focuses on the biological aspects of human sexuality and reproduction.
 In addition, the following topics will be discussed from a biological perspective: birth control, venereal disease, birth defects, abortion, differences between the sexes, and the manipulation of the human reproductive process by science.
-EL.
+EL